eddahviolet/db-capstone-project/readme.md

 Create a normalized ER diagram (that adheres to 1NF, 2NF and 3NF) with relevant relationships to meet the data requirements of Little Lemon

-I first created a conceptual model using draw.io  to understand how the tables will relate to each other
+I first created a conceptual model using draw.io to understand how the tables will relate to each other.
+Some customers and staff could have multiple addresses, to apply data atomicity I created Addresses tables for both and relate them to the respective tables.

 ![LittleLemon Conceptual Model drawio](https://user-images.githubusercontent.com/106580846/220125229-c49fee58-fc28-404d-819a-7bb7d04995b1.png)